dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

 the whole analysis with this switched off if we want to investigate more closely, or look through all the :file:`dials.refine.log` files to see results of the outlier rejection step.

-We elected use all reflections rather than taking a random subset because these are narrow wedges and there are few reflections anyway.
-Taking a random subset is only a time-saving procedure, and it won't provide much benefit here anyway.

 We don't bother with the time-consuming step of scan-varying refinement, because it is the scan-static cell that will be written into the MTZ header.
 Scan-